stegos/stegos-wallet/README.md

 ## Installation

 Download packages for Linux and Mac from [GitHub Releases](https://github.com/stegos/stegos-wallet/releases).
-All packages ship with bundled version of [Stegos Node](https://github.com/stegos/stegos/release).
+All packages ship with bundled version of [Stegos Node](https://github.com/stegos/stegos/releases).

 ## Development

-### Prerequirements to build on windwos:
+### Prerequirements to build on windows:

 - Windows 7+ / Windows Server 2003+
 - We use Chocolatey package manager, in order to use it, you need to have PowerShell v2+ installed.